socrata/datasync/guides/datasync-library-sdk.md

             // ControlFile parameters can be configured using the FileTypeControl object's setter methods
             // Acceptable values are documented in detail here:
             // http://socrata.github.io/datasync/resources/control-config.html
-            // In this example, we tell DataSync that our file to publish uses 4 time formats
+            // In this example, we tell DataSync that our file to publish can use these 4 time formats
             // and that we'd like to replace our dataset with the file to publish.
             String publishMethod = "replace"; // valid values: "replace", "upsert", "delete" String[] dateTimeFormatsAllowed = {"ISO8601", "MM/dd/yy", "MM/dd/yyyy", "dd-MMM-yyyy"};